Vak00/goPassM/README.md

 # goPassM
-Little project about in order to discover Go.
+Little project to discover Go language.

+## Main features
+- Save a list of Service/Login/Password locally
+- Usage of aes

+## How to use
+TODO